The website design process can be long-winded and complicated.

 Step 1: Website Discovery Session

-The proposal has been made, and an agreement has been made.
+The proposal has been drawn up, and an agreement has been made.

-So where does the web design process we start?
+So where does the web design process start?

 All of our projects start in exactly the same way at Canny, with a thorough discovery session.